Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Reuters, the White House has just announced a pilot program to collect deposits for certain types of tourist or official visas from countries with high rates of visa term violations.

-According to a notice in the Federal Register, the program allows U.S. consular officers to exercise discretion in collecting deposits from visitors from the above countries, or countries where screening and verification information is deemed inadequate.
+According to a notice in the Federal Register, the program allows U.S. consular officers to exercise discretion in collecting deposits from travelers from the above countries, or countries where screening and verification information is deemed inadequate.

 The new visa pilot program will take effect on August 20 and last for about a year.
-A State Department spokesperson said the list of countries affected by the pilot program will be updated over time.
+A State Department spokesman said the list of countries affected by the pilot program will be updated over time.

 The official also confirmed that the criteria used to determine which countries were affected included: high rates of visa violations, frequent shortcomings in screening and verification, and foreign policy considerations.